breezy-weather/breezy-weather/PROVIDERS.md

 * ² Extrapolated from hourly forecast, current data is available in the Nowcast API for Nordic area and can be implemented
 * ³ Missing text
 * ⁴ Only in Auvergne-Rhône-Alpes
+* ⁵ Extrapolated from max UV of the day

 ### Other data